It’s never easy to have this important conversation with a loved one

 About the Author

-Reverend Kevin Massey, health enews contributor, is the System Vice President of Mission and Spiritual Care for Advocate Aurora Health.
+Reverend Kevin Massey, health enews contributor, is the System Vice President of Mission and Spiritual Care for Advocate Health Care and Aurora Health Care.
 He has more than 20 years of health care chaplaincy experience.
 Kevin is a frequent writer and speaker on topics in spiritual care and chaplaincy training.